parkero2/spyglass-moderation-tool/README.md

 - Discord configuration editor (toggle features)
 - Voice channel audio logging
 - **possible** deleted messages from the spy server may be crossed out (messages older than 2 weeks probably won't be applicable)
-- Ordering if channels and their categories
+- Ordering of channels and their categories
+- Discord user spy support

 A huge thanks to [@GalaxyFlight](https://github.com/galaxyflight) for helping out with this.